- You do not have any products in your shopping cart yet.

 - Immediately absorb spilled liquids to prevent them from penetrating the wood.

-- Do not use caustic or acidic cleaning agents.
+- Do not use corrosive or acidic cleaning agents.

 - Abrasive cleaners and scouring pads